Saad Janjua: International career

 Janjua first played for Singapore against Guernsey in the 2009 ICC World Cricket League Division Six.
 He played in all their matches during the tournament, including in the final against Bahrain, which Singapore won by 68 runs.
 His next outing for Singapore came in the 2009 ACC Twenty20 Cup, where he played in all of Singapore's matches.
 Janjua has since played for Singapore in 2010 ICC World Cricket League Division Five and in the 2010 ACC Trophy Elite.

+Janjua was Singapore Cricket Association's director of coaching since 2010 and as chief executive since 2015.
+Singapore's Safe Sports Commission received some complaints in August 2024 about incidents of verbal abuse by Janjua on some players some time before the 2023 SEA Games in Cambodia.
+After investigations conducted between October 2024 and February 2025, a disciplinary committee was convened.
+After deliberations, Janjua was suspended from coaching for one year from 15 September 2025, and from being a sports administrator until a course on Safe Sports was attended.
+Janjua was reportedly to have completed the course immediately after the ruling, therefore lifted the suspension on being a sports administrator.

 Personal life

 Saad Khan has two daughters and a son.